-This history has been collated from three leaders and an article by Professors Walter Holland, Roger Detels and Johannes Mosbech, all of which have appeared in the International Journal of Epidemiology.
+This history derives from six papers by Professors Walter Holland, Roger Detels and Johannes Mosbech and Rodolfo Saracci. all of which have appeared in the International Journal of Epidemiology.
 We would like to thank the authors and the editor of the International Journal of Epidemiology for their kind permission to reproduce the work and we acknowledge the kind permission of Oxford University Press which holds the copyright of the original articles.

 - Anon.
 The first twenty years of the International Epidemiological Association 1954-74.
 International Journal of Epidemiology 1974; 3:287-294.

 - Anon.
 History of the International Epidemiological Association 1954-77.
 International Journal of Epidemiology 1977; 6:309-324.

 - Anon.
 The history of the International Epidemiological Association brought up to date.
 International Journal of Epidemiology 1984; 13:139-141